intelligent-soft-robots/o80/paper/paper.md

 # Overview

 o80 (pronounced "oh-eighty") is a software for synchronizing and organizing message exchange between (realtime) processes via simple customized Python APIs.
-Its target domain is robotics.
-Our motivation for developing o80 is to ease the setup of robotics experiments by making integration of various hardware (actuated robotic system and sensors) and software (simulation).
+Its target domain is robotics and machine learning.
+Our motivation for developing o80 is to ease the setup of robotics experiments (i.e. integration of various hardware and software) by machine learning scientists.
+Such setup typically requires time and technical effort, especially when realtime processes are involved.
+Ideally, scientists should have access to a simple Python API that hides the lower level communication details and simply allows to send actions and receive observations. o80 is a tool box for creating such API.

-There are two types of processes;
+For implementing synchronization, o80 organizes two types of processes:

 - A server process encapsulates an instance of o80 back-end and an instance of a driver.
 At each iteration, the back-end instance computes for each actuator the desired state to be transmitted to the hardware via the driver.
 The back-end also reads sensory information from the driver.
 Typically, the server process is programmed in C++ with consideration for realtime.
 - A client process encapsulates instances of o80 front-end, which provides: 1) an interface to send commands to the back-end (i.e. requests to compute desired states), 2) methods for querying sensory information, and 3) methods for synchronizing the client with the server process.